JOURNAL OF GENTRY GENEALOGY

 (#96) Betsy Ann Gentry 1835/36 TN

-The correlation is not perfect, but given the uncertainties of ages given in the census records, the age correspondence is good.
+The correlation is not perfect, but given the uncertainties of ages found in the census records, the age correspondence is good.
 The birthplace of Samuel Gentry is no problem, but the birthplace of Cheruby Duggar in South Carolina is a marginal match.
 Allen is thought to have served briefly in the militia of Roane County, Tennessee between October 1813 and January 1814.
-He is also believed to have moved from Edgefield District, South Carolina shortly before this (see refr.
+He is also believed to have moved from Spartansburg District, South Carolina shortly before this (see refr.
 3).
-Two possibilities might explain the birth of a daughter Cheruby in South Carolina.
+Three possibilities might explain the birth of Cheruby in South Carolina.
+The most obvious choice is that the senior Cheruby was married to a first husband who was the father of the younger Cheruby.
+As a corollary, this would involve Allen also having been married to someone else before he married Cheruby.
+Two other suggestions are less likely.
 Either Allen's wife remained briefly in South Carolina, or returned to South Carolina, to have her child there, or daughter Cheruby's age should have been somewhat greater than that given in 1850.
-Either of these alternatives is quite possible.
+Either of these alternatives is possible.
+We have no suggestion as to the identity of the missing four sons and a daughter that were in the 1830 census but missing in 1850.

-B. Shaderick Gentry of Jackson County, Alabama
+B. Shadrick/Shaderick Gentry of Jackson County, Alabama

 Introduction

 Another early Gentry for whom direct evidence of relationship is lacking was Shaderick (or Shederick or Shadrick, also "Shad") Gentry.
 Like Cheruby and her family, there is no direct evidence linking Shaderick to any Gentry that can be clearly identified.
 Unlike Cheruby, his name appears a number of times -- in tax and marriage records in Tennessee, and he is presumably the "S. K. Gentry" listed in the 1840 census for DeKalb County, Alabama.
+He has been discussed briefly in an earlier article of the Journal of Gentry Genealogy<4>.
+There, conclusions by the writer as to his relationship to South Carolina Gentrys were initially proposed, but those conclusions have changed with the passage of time.
+We now propose a different relationship which is given here and has been revised in the earlier article.

-Shaderick's family is found listed in the 1850 Jackson County, Alabama census as shown below.
-The 1840 census listing for S. K. Gentry in DeKalb County is set opposite the 1850 record for comparison.
+Shaderick's family was listed in the 1850 Jackson County, Alabama census as shown below.
+The 1840 census listing for S. K. Gentry in De Kalb County is set opposite the 1850 record for comparison.
 The Allen Gentry inserted in the listing for Shaderick was living not far from Shad's family, and is presumed to be a son of Shad.

 1840 Census

-234 Shand [Shad?]
-Gentry 54 F SC 1790-1800
+M1790-1800 234 Shand [Shad?]
+Gentry 54 MSC

-Rebecca " 50 F unk 1790-1800
+F1790-1800 Rebecca " 50 Funk

-Samuel " 27 M TN 1825-1830
+M1825-1830 Samuel " 27 MTN

-[255] [Allen Gentry] [25 M] [TN] 1825-1830
+M1825-1830 [255][Allen Gentry] [25 M][TN]

-- - - F 1830-1835
+F1830-1835 cont'd. - - -

-Harriet " 18 F AL 1830-1835
+F1830-1835 Harriet " 18 FAL

-- - - M 1830-1835
+M1830-1835 - - -

-- - - M 1830-1835
+M1830-1835 - - -

-Caroline " 13 F AL 1830-1835
+F1830-1835 Caroline " 13 FAL

-- - - M 1830-1835
+M1830-1835 - - -

-James " 10 M AL 1835-1840
+M1835-1840 James " 10 MAL

-William " 8 M AL
+William " 8 MAL

-Hiram " 5 M AL
+Hiram " 5 MAL

 Ancestry of Shaderick Gentry

-C. Henrietta and Enoch Gentry of Madison County, Kentucky
+C. Henrietta Gentry of Madison County, Kentucky

 References